Reconfiguration of Connected Graph Partitions: Preliminaries

 We next show that the above conditions are sufficient.
 Assume that $V_i$ and a target vertex $t\in V_i$ satisfy the above restrictions.
-It is enough to show that if $V_i\neq \{t\}$, there exists a vertex $v\in V_i\setminus \{t\}$, such that $v$ can be switched to another district; and $t$ and $V\setminus \{v\}$ satisfy the conditions above.
-Then we can successively switch all vertices in $V_i\setminus \{t\}$ to other districts until $V_i=\{t\}$, which proves that $V_i$ is contractible.
+It is enough to show that if $V_i\neq \{t\}$, there exists a vertex $v\in V_i\setminus \{t\}$, such that $v$ can be switched to another district; and $t$ and $V_i\setminus \{v\}$ satisfy the conditions above.
+Then we can successively switch all vertices in $V_i\setminus \{t\}$ to other districts until $V_i=\{t\}$.

-We prove that a vertex $v\in V_i\setminus \{t\}$ with the required properties exists.
 Let $G'$ be the subgraph induced by $V_i$.
 Compute the block tree of $G'$, and denote it by $T'$.
 Root $T'$ at the block vertex in the tree that contains $t$.
 We distinguish between cases.